 Our research on self-regulation includes the development of a training program that will provide different tools for patients to become familiar with the self-regulation of emotions in stressful situations.
 The training program and tools will be implemented through electronic HEALTH platforms.

-We intend to validate a model of structural equations that allows us to determine the weight and interaction of motivational variables in adherence to diet, quality of life and well-being of patients with cardiovascular disease.
+We intend to validate a model of structural equations that allows us to determine the weight and interaction of motivational variables in adherence to diet, quality of life and well-being of patients with chronic disease.

 Within this new line of research, our aim is to study the relationship between emotional processing and greater affective well-being among the aging population.